MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 # Overview of inventory in the Microsoft 365 Apps admin center

+The **Inventory** page in the [Microsoft 365 Apps admin center](https://config.office.com) gives you insights into the state of Office installations on devices in your organization.
+These insights can help you identify issues with those Office installations, such as identifying devices that are running an older, unsupported build of Office.
+Insights are also available about add-ins that are installed on those devices.

-You can use the inventory page in the Microsoft 365 Apps admin center to see information about the devices in your organization, including hardware, operating system, and the Office software running on that device.
+From the **Inventory** page, you can drill down to see detailed information about a specific device, including hardware information, its operating system, and the Office software running on the device.

 ## Requirements for using inventory